AssetMantle/modules/Contributing.md

     1. Ensure that the proposal has been accepted.
     2. Ensure that nobody else has already begun working on this issue.
 If they have, make sure to contact them to collaborate.
-    3. If nobody has been assigned for the issue and you would like to work on it, make a comment on the issue to inform the community of your intentions to begin work.
+    3. If nobody has been assigned for the issue, and you would like to work on it, make a comment on the issue to inform the community of your intentions to begin work.
 5. To submit your work as a contribution to the repository follow standard GitHub best practices.
    See [pull request guideline](#pull-requests) below.